Argentina

 Lithuanian school building does not have many Lithuanian details, however, Lithuanian religious symbols do exist (Jurgis Matulaitis, Our Lady of Vilnius painting) while the stadium outside is adorned with a cross painted in Lithuanian flag colors.
 The school is now attended by ~800 pupils, most of them not of Lithuanian ancestry.
 Initially, the school building (the event hall on the second floor) also served as a Lithuanian club.

-A cozy churchyard (closed from outside and accessible only through the sacristy) includes a traditional Lithuanian wooden cross (rebuilt in 2015) and Virgin Mary monument that incorporates Lithuanian Columns of Gediminas and Cross of Vytis symbols (~1960).
+A cozy churchyard (closed from outside and accessible only through the sacristy) includes a traditional Lithuanian wooden cross (rebuilt in 2015) and Monument for those who died for Lithuania that incorporates Lithuanian Columns of Gediminas and Cross of Vytis symbols and Virgin Mary image (~1969).
 On the yard side, the church is adorned with memorial plaques for St. Cecilia Lithuanian choir that used to operate in the parish.
 Both monuments also have numerous Lithuanian memorial plaques.

 The street in front of the church is named Lithuanian Alley (Pje Lituania).
 At its end where the passage is nearest to the church, there is a memorial plaque commemorating the fact that the street was named in honor of the Lithuanian community.